Become a Mental Health Navigator!

 Responsibilities of Mental Health Navigators

-calls for help regarding mental health information and resources.
+- Answer calls regarding mental health information and resources.

-pertinent information to assess needs and develop an action plan with the
+- Collect pertinent information to assess needs and develop an action plan with the caller.

 - Provide information about mental health conditions and treatment strategies.